singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 Alternatively, we can think about the recursive algorithm as making a choice, at each step, whether to put a particular box in the stack.
 (We will again sort our boxes in descending  order by a dimension, such as height.)

-First, we choose whether or not to put box Oin the stack.
+First, we choose whether or not to put box 0 in the stack.
 Take one recursive path with box Oat the bottom and one recursive path without box 0.
 Return the better of the two options.

 Then, we choose whether or not to put box 1 in the stack.
 Take one recursive path with box 1  at the bottom and one path without box 1.
 Return the better of the two options.